| Born

-and granite included historical figures for the state of Louisiana Memorial;
+and granite works are historical figures for the state of Louisiana Memorial;

 sculpture of Thomas Jefferson in bronze for Jefferson Park, Louisiana;